The Roof of Africa

 For beginners or those seeking a more comfortable experience, the Marangu Route is often recommended.
 Known as the “Coca-Cola” route, it offers hut accommodations and a straightforward ascent.
 However, its shorter duration may limit acclimatization, potentially affecting summit success rates.

 If you’re looking for a balance between scenic beauty and a manageable challenge, the Machame Route (also known as the “Whiskey” route) is a popular choice.
-It provides stunning views and better acclimatization opportunities but requires camping.
+It offers stunning views and improved acclimatisation opportunities, but requires camping.

 For those with ample time and a desire for a less crowded experience, the Lemosho Route offers a more gradual ascent and breathtaking landscapes.
 It merges with the Machame Route on the Shira Plateau, providing diverse scenery.